 In the world of sport, we have a tendency to dichotomise rivalries that define their eras.
 The mercurial genius of Ayrton Senna fought against the cold pragmatism of the ‘Professor’, Alain Prost.
 Poster girl Chris Evert took on the robotic Martina Navratilova.
 The noble Jim Fox duelled with the crafty Boris Onishchenko.

-In German football, whatever the era, one thing has remained constant: Bayern Munich will always represent the fearsome evil which must be battled against whatever the cost.
+In German football, whatever the era pretty much since the 1970s, one thing has remained constant: Bayern Munich will always represent the fearsome evil which must be battled against whatever the cost.
 Many a challenger has come and gone, trying to destabilise the Bayern empire, and the latest to try and depose them are the men in yellow and black from the Ruhr, Borussia Dortmund.

 The rivalry between Borussia Dortmund and Bayern Munich is one which has really come to the forefront of the imagination of German football in recent years, and coincided with Dortmund’s hiring of charismatic coach Jürgen Klopp in August 2008.
 Under Klopp’s guidance, Dortmund were transformed from the sleeping giant they had been since success in the Champions League in 1997 into the giants they had always threatened to become.

 Predictably, however, this brought Dortmund into direct conflict with Bayern Munich, the undisputed kings of Germany’s Bundesliga era.
 From 2010 until 2012, relations between the two clubs remained relatively civil as Dortmund bossed proceedings on the pitch.
-The 2011-12 season saw Bayern and Dortmund face one another on four occasions, with Dortmund winning every one of them, including a vital 1-0 victory at Signal Iduna Park late in the season to all but secure a second consecutive title.
+The 2011-12 season saw Bayern and Dortmund face one another on four occasions, with Dortmund winning every one of them, including a vital 1-0 victory at the Westfalenstadion late in the season to all but secure a second consecutive title.

 Robben stepped up to take a penalty that could not only lengthen the Bundesliga title race, but also allow Bayern to believe that they could beat this incarnation of Dortmund after all.
 Perhaps it was this demon – the pressure of so many consecutive defeats – that led Robben to scuff a tame penalty into the grasp of Weidenfeller.
 As Weidenfeller smothered the ball to the adulation of the Yellow Wall, Serbia’s Neven Subotić made a decision that could have changed the course of the rivalry for some time to come.